bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Partly Cloudy
+- Cloudy
-- 93% humidity
+- 91% humidity
 - 3 mph wind
-- 72% cloud cover
+- 81% cloud cover
 - 37 AQI 🟩
 - 0.05 inches of rain in the past 24 hours